AlexanderCannon/byop/README.md

 # ⚛︎ React London

-Welcome to my App, I hope you enjoyed my talk, and that you're hear to play with all the cool technology I demoed.
+Welcome to my App, I hope you enjoyed my talk, and that you're here to play with all the cool technology I demoed.

 ## 🏃‍♀️ Running